Reachability is a useful iPhone feature I constantly depend on when I’m on the go.

 Reachability is turned off by default so you must enable it first.

-2) Slide the toggle Reachability to the ON position to turn it on.
+2) Select Touch and slide the toggle Reachability to the ON position to turn it on.

-3) With Reachability enabled, you can bring the top of your iPhone X screen into reach anytime you want by swiping down on the bottom edge of the screen.
+3) With Reachability enabled, you can bring the top of your iPhone screen into reach anytime you want by swiping down on the bottom edge of the screen.
+On iPhones with a Home button, Reachability is invoked by double-tapping the Home button lighly.

 This gesture definitely takes some time getting used to.